 These recommendations allows businesses to significantly improve the security of employees working from home.

-Two-Factor authentication on Active Directory logins is a security enhancement that asks employees to present two pieces of evidence when logging into an account.
-UserLock makes this easy by working closely alongside Active Directory to offer 2FA and full access management on all Windows logins and RDP connections.
-It can be added to all remote access requests and involves the employee using either an application authenticator or token as their second factor.
+Two-factor authentication for remote work: Two-Factor authentication on Active Directory logins is a security enhancement that asks employees to prove they are who they say they are using two different factors (one is often a password) to gain access to the network.
+UserLock makes 2FA easy by seamlessly integrating with Active Directory to offer straightforward, effective 2FA and access management on all Windows logins and RDP connections.
+It can be added to all remote access requests and gives you the option to allow users to authenticate via push notification, hardware token or key, or authenticator application as their second factor.

 As far as possible, favor remote working by using the means available, secured and controlled by the company itself.
 When this is not possible, give clear usage and security guidelines to employees.